InspectorGadget/SimpleAuth2/README.md

-# SimpleAuth2 (By Shoghicp)
+# SimpleAuth2 (Shoghicp/Awzaw)

-### Hack detection and PIN codes by Awzaw
+### Automatic Hack protection using IP/CID/SKIN and user PIN codes

 ### IMPORTANT
-### TO UPDATE AN EXISTING MySQL or SQLITE DATABASE PLEASE RUN THE FOLLOWING QUERIES.
+TO UPDATE AN EXISTING MySQL or SQLITE DATABASE PLEASE RUN THE FOLLOWING QUERIES.
 FOR THE CAUTIOUS, STOP YOUR SERVER AND BACKUP THE DATABASE FIRST:

 * `ALTER TABLE simpleauth.simpleauth_players ADD ip VARCHAR(50);`
 * `ALTER TABLE simpleauth.simpleauth_players ADD cid BIGINT;`